AndersonRayner/starter-academic/content/authors/admin/_index.md

 education:
   courses:
   - course: PhD in Aeronautics
-    institution: The University of Sydney and Université Libre de Bruxelles
+    institution: The University of Sydney and \n Université Libre de Bruxelles
     year: 2018
   - course: B.Eng (Aeronautics) Hons I
     institution: The University of Sydney